10 Best Herbal Teas For Periodontal Disease

 hypericum perforatum tea

-Hypericum perforatum, commonly known as St. John's Wort, is a herbal plant that has been traditionally used for its potential health benefits, including its anti-inflammatory and antimicrobial properties.
+Hypericum perforatum, commonly known as St. John's wort, is a herbal plant that has been traditionally used for its potential therapeutic properties, including its anti-inflammatory and antimicrobial effects.

 aloe barbadensis tea

-Aloe barbadensis, commonly known as aloe vera, has been explored for its potential benefits in managing periodontal disease due to its anti-inflammatory and antimicrobial properties.
+Aloe barbadensis, commonly known as aloe vera, has been increasingly studied for its potential benefits in treating periodontal disease due to its anti-inflammatory and antimicrobial properties.

-However, it should not replace professional dental treatment and should be used as a complementary therapy under the guidance of a healthcare provider.
+However, while thyme tea may offer supportive benefits, it should not replace professional dental care and should be used under the guidance of a healthcare provider.

 echinacea purpurea tea